 Heavy machinery shipping is not a new phenomenon, and thus many options are available to best get your shipment where it needs to go.
 Shipping companies (or haulers) are ready and willing to bid on your shipment.
 These companies all have reputations and histories, most of them readily available for scrutiny on online message boards and review sites.
 However, before choosing any shipping company it may be a good idea to get verbal references from previous clients.
 Hearing firsthand about another’s experience with a shipping company can give you insight into what exactly to expect.

-Another important aspect to heavy machinery shipping is deciding exactly how best to ship it.
+Another important aspect of heavy machinery shipping is deciding exactly how best to ship it.
 The methods of shipping heavy machinery are myriad and most will be determined by the load’s size and shape.
 The following are four methods of shipping heavy machinery that are the most commonly used by today’s premier shipping companies:

-The old standby of the shipping world, container shipping allows for easy loading and unloading of freight conveyed in standard twenty or forty foot containers.
+The old standby of the shipping world, container shipping allows for easy loading and unloading of freight conveyed in standard twenty or forty-foot containers.
 However, when shipping large machinery it may not be feasible to fit your shipment into a standard container.
 This may result in the need to disassemble your heavy machinery and equipment in order to make fitting it into a container a viable option.

 There are pros and cons to this, the greatest pro being the ease of equipment transport, while the biggest con would be the labor and time it takes to disassemble and assemble the machinery.
-If container shipping is not a something that will work for your particular shipment than the following methods may fit your heavy machinery shipping needs.
+If container shipping is not something that will work for your particular shipment then the following methods may fit your heavy machinery shipping needs.

-Also known as LoLo, Lift−on/Lift−off is the practice of using a crane to simply lift your heavy equipment and machinery directly on to, and subsequently, off of the appropriate shipping conveyance.
+Also known as LoLo, Lift−on/Lift−off is the practice of using a crane to simply lift your heavy equipment and machinery directly onto, and subsequently, off of the appropriate shipping conveyance.
 In theory, LoLo is a relatively simple method of heavy machinery shipping, however, the necessity of a crane capable of lifting and moving your load, as well as specially trained crew to operate the crane can lead to shipping machinery costs that might otherwise be avoided if your load has the capability to roll.

 Roll−on/Roll−off, or RoRo, is the simplest way to load and ship, provided your shipment has the enviable ability to be rolled.
 Wheeled heavy machinery can be easily loaded onto all manner of shipping conveyances, whether those are trailers, containers, or ship decks.
 This ability will save you time and money, the only downsides being the space wheeled machinery tends to take up and the logistical difficulties of stacking wheeled machinery to maximize space.

 A flat rack container solves the problem of stacking and trailer compatibility for shipping heavy machinery.
 In essence, a flat rack is a shipping container without sidewalls or a roof, allowing a shipper to mount their heavy haul onto the stackable surface of a container without being confined to its dimensional restrictions.
-This is an incredibly common practice in heavy machinery shipping as the standardized twenty to forty foot container bottoms will fit on all trailers and at the top of container stacks.
+This is an incredibly common practice in heavy machinery shipping as the standardized twenty to forty-foot container bottoms will fit on all trailers and at the top of container stacks.
 The downside is that you are, in essence, leaving your heavy machinery shipment open to the elements.
 However, if you are worried about the risk of damage due to exposure, you may be able to avoid such damages by tarping or carefully packaging your shipment beforehand.

-It is important to note that any extra work, such as shrink−wrapping, tarping or disassembly, done by haulers or handlers will incur extra costs to you, the shipper.
+It is important to note that any extra work, such as shrink−wrapping, tarping, or disassembly, done by haulers or handlers will incur extra costs to you, the shipper.
 Considering that heavy machinery shipping can already be expensive, it is important that you have a plan beforehand to adequately protect your shipment and ensure it can be hauled.
 It may be the case that disassembling your heavy machinery and shipping it on separate pallets or in a container could prove to be a more helpful and cost-effective way of getting it where it needs to go.

 The cost of shipping heavy machinery is based on a number of mitigating factors, the four most important of which are: density, priority, insurance, and destination.